 Day 5 (Departures)

 All in all a very fun and charming four days in Paris!
-Any recommendations for the next time I go?
+This trip focused on the major landmarks and museums of Paris, but any recommendations for the next time I go?
 Let me know!